 Four Olympic Gold Medal Teams (2004, 2008, 2012, 2016)

 Member of Eleven WNBA All-Star Teams and Eight All-WNBA Teams

 Fan Pick for the WNBA’s Top 15 Players of All Time

 The New Power Eating delivers a science-based nutrition plan that explains what to eat and when and how to customize your diet for your physique, performance, and energy needs.
 This is the authoritative guide for adding muscle and cutting fat.

-The New Power Eating will ship in September but you can Pre-order your copy today.
 Below are a few excerpts from the book along with a POWER PROFILE—a real-life success story from one of the author’s athletes.

 Sample Planning A Peak Ch 14

 In February of 2016, I worked with a 25-year-old female Olympic gold medal swimmer preparing for the Summer Olympic Games in Rio.
 She was concerned about her body weight.
 When she competed at the previous Olympics, she had weighed less than her current weight, and she worried that she was too heavy to compete.
 During the past three years, she had added resistance training to her regimen and was currently 24 percent body fat.
 In order to lose weight, she had put herself on a very restricted diet of 1,535 calories, 195 grams of carbohydrate, 77 grams of protein, and 50 grams of fat.
 She had read that she needed to decrease carbohydrate to lose weight.
 She especially avoided fueling around training to increase weight loss.
 However, she reported feeling exhausted, irritable, and so hungry that when she returned home after practice she couldn’t stop eating.
 Her performance had diminished significantly.